 Yes.
 The body scanner’s safe millimetre-wave technology has been assessed by UK Government health & safety officials who have concluded that having a body scan does not constitute an unacceptable risk to health.
 The technology employed by the body scanner is designed in such a way that it maintains the security of the airport whilst also maintaining the privacy of the passenger.

-Can passengers choose to be screened by an alternative method?
+If I'm asked to pass through the security scanner, can I choose to be screened by an alternative method?

 What is it like to be scanned?